tytydraco/yessleep/out/Dental_Damn.md

 I had been going through many years of writing code in a hostile work environment and, it had, apparently, led me to grind my teeth like an angry gorilla when I was in the land of nod.

 “You should just quit your job,” Vera said for the zillionth time.
-Thing was this was high paying and I knew these devils.
+Thing was this was high paying, and I knew these devils.
 And I was no longer as young as springtime.

 “Just quit,” she droned on.
 “You’ll never change anything.
 Nothing.
 People just suck.”

-I didn’t share Vera’s dark world-view but she hadn’t always been that way.
-Or, at least not before we had exchanged vows.
+I didn’t share Vera’s dark worldview, but she hadn’t always been that way.
+Or at least not before we had exchanged vows.
 And the knitting began.
 Incessant knitting.
 Even right after sex.
 And the drinking.
 She had taken to carrying a peanut butter jar of vodka with her wherever she went.

 “Problem with you, John, is you’re a worm.”

 The argument had grown monotonous years ago.
 But I had realized that Vera just wanted to get my goat.
 Vera never missed an opportunity to needle me.
 About being bald.
 Old.
 Short.
 Poor.
 Name it.
-As above; so below.
+As above, so below.

 And at work it was no better.